This page documents how to get the GeniePy boilerplate up and running for a new project.

 in the project directory.

-At the time of this writing, the project's code is linted using three tools:
+At the time of this writing, the project's code is linted using flake8, black, and isort.

 issues related to style (eg. if some code is not conformant to PEP-8) or for